DataIntellectTech/SEMO-downloader/README.md

 Once the SEMO Downloader and the Grafana KDB+ Plugin have been installed, a dashboard in Grafana can be set up to view the SEMO data.
 An example dashboard has been included with this repository named ``SEMOpxExampleDashboard.json``, which should give a brief introduction to visualisations of KDB+ data using the Grafana Plugin.

 Once in Grafana, to import this dashboard simply navigate to the left hand side, click on the plus and then import.
 Next click upload JSON file and select the example dashboard JSON file included with this code repository.
-You can then give your dashboard a different name and Unique Identifier, and are required to select the KDB+ datasource which corresponds to your SEMO historical data, once selected click the import button, the example dashboard should now been shown on screen, showing the SEMO data.
+You can then give your dashboard a different name and Unique Identifier, and are required to select the KDB+ datasource which corresponds to your SEMO historical data.
+Once selected click the import button, the example dashboard should now been shown on screen, showing the SEMO data.

 ![](images/dashboard.PNG?raw=true "Example Dashboard")

 ## Data Quality
-The quality of the data obtained using the SEMO-downloader can also be visually checked against the data presented by EirGrid on their [online dashboard](http://smartgriddashboard.eirgrid.com/#all/market-pricing), below shows an example of this for the Imbalance Pricing data:
+The quality of the data obtained using the SEMO-downloader can also be visually checked against the data presented by EirGrid on their [online dashboard](http://smartgriddashboard.eirgrid.com/#all/market-pricing).
+Below shows an example of this for the Imbalance Pricing data:

 ![](images/grafana_imbalance.PNG?raw=true)
 ![](images/eirgrid_imbalance.PNG?raw=true)